 The emission control systems on your Honda engine were designed, built, and certified to conform with EPA, California, and Canadian emission regulations.
 We recommend the use of Honda Genuine parts whenever you have maintenance done.
 These original-design replacement parts are manufactured to the same standards as the original parts, so you can be confident of their performance.
-The use of replacement parts that are not of the original design and quality may impair the effectiveness of your emission control system.
+Honda cannot deny coverage under the emission warranty solely for the use of non-Honda replacement parts or service performed at a location other than an authorized Honda dealership; you may use comparable EPA certified parts, and have service performed at non-Honda locations.
+However, the use of replacement parts that are not of the original design and quality may impair the effectiveness of your emissions control system.